David Sparks hits the spot with his post on Apple Notes:

 Sparks makes the obvious connection with Evernote.
 I can’t put my finger on a date, but sometime in the last year or so I lost patience with Evernote.
 It went from being useful to being annoying.

 At that time I moved everything from Evernote to Microsoft OneNote.
-OneNote is the unsung hero of Office.
-I still like the app, but now I work on Apple hardware the integration in Apple Notes means it is central.
+OneNote is the unsung hero of Microsoft Office.
+I still like the app, but now I work on Apple hardware Apple Notes has better integration and that makes it essential.
 I keep finding new ways to use it.

 Sparks mentions a problem with Apple Notes: The tiny text size on a Mac screen.